 Are you looking for a new way to use strawberries, or use up a bumper crop you aren’t sure what to do with?
-These beautiful and versatile Pickled Strawberries with Pink Peppercorn and Rose are quick and easy!
+These beautiful and versatile Pickled Strawberries are quick and easy!
+They’ve got a hint of spice from pink peppercorns, and a lovely floral note from dried rose petals.
 This is also a no cook recipe, so there’s no need to heat up your kitchen!
 This could become your new favorite way to eat strawberries!

 With just a basic brine and some spices and seasonings, you can not only save an overabundance of strawberries from rot, but you can transform them into something that has many uses!
 Extra strawberries don’t have to be frozen or made into jam (though that is great too).

 The ease and simplicity of this recipe is unbelievable.
-It’s simply a matter of adding the brine ingredients to the jar, trimming the strawberries and adding them to the jar, and refrigerating them for 24 hours.
+It’s simply a matter of adding the brine ingredients to the jar, trimming the strawberries and adding them to the jar, and refrigerating them for a few hours.

 This recipe for pickled strawberries is easily doubled or more.
 All you need is enough ingredients and more jars.

-Did you know you can pickle more than just cucumbers and other vegetables?
+You can pickle more than just cucumbers!
+I have other ideas on the blog, like my Lemon Cucumber Pickles or Quick Pickled Shallots.
 Pickled strawberries are pretty marvelous if I do say so myself.

 If you have done any pickling, then you know that you need water, vinegar, salt, sugar, and some spices or herbs of some sort.